Family of slain police officer Matthew Hunt bless site of death with 100-plus uniformed police

 Friends, family and colleagues of slain police officer Matthew Hunt were moved to tears during a powerful haka today during a blessing at the scene of the fatal shooting.

-More than more 150 Auckland police - in full dress uniform - gathered on Reynella Dr in Massey for a blessing ceremony with his loved ones.
+More than 150 Auckland police - in full dress uniform - gathered on Reynella Drive in Massey for a blessing ceremony with Hunt's loved ones.

 The 28-year-old fallen officer's family and friends arrived in a mini van and were greeted by his colleagues with hugs and tears before the ceremony began at about midday.